 * Imports rise 2.7 percent, exports fall 0.9 percent

-* Data confirms problems facing export sector
+* Data confirm problems facing export sector

-* Trade deficit is fourth highest on record
+* Trade deficit is fourth-highest on record

-OTTAWA, Jan 11 Canada's trade deficit jumped
+OTTAWA, Jan 11 Canada's trade deficit

 The deficit, the fourth-largest on record, was much greater

-foreign markets and a strong Canadian dollar.
+strong Canadian dollar.